mspranger/icdl2016language/README.md

 Requires python >=2.7, bokeh, numpy, scikit-learn, keras (for MLP)

-For the grounded data you need https://github.com/mspranger/data-qrio-objects
+For the grounded data you need https://github.com/mspranger/data-qrio-objects next to this repository.

-To get started check general_multiclass_multilabel.py.
-Hyper-parameter grid optimization is in in optimize.
-The MLP is separately processed
+To get started please check general_multiclass_multilabel.py.
+Hyper-parameter grid optimization is in in general_multiclass_multilabel_optimize.py.
+The MLP training and testing is in general_multiclass_multilabel_mlp3.py.
+Functions for description games are in description_game.py. robot_data.py handles data loading and pre-processing.

 LICENSE
 -------